-Instagram added a feature on August 2 called Stories.
-Instead of posting carefully chosen photos, Stories lets you post a bunch of photos throughout the day.
-And at the end of that day, those photos disappear.
+Why?
+Instead of the usual posting of carefully chosen single photos, Stories lets you post a bunch of photos that play like a slideshow.
+And at the end of the day, those photos disappear.

-- Tap on the plus button found on the top-left side of your home screen or swipe left in your Feed.
+- Tap the plus button on the top-left side of your home screen or swipe left in your Feed.
 You can also quickly launch Stories by swiping right from the main screen.

 - Edit the photos or videos with text or add a drawing as you normally would.
 If you hit the pen icon, there are three types of pens.
 The third one makes your sketch look like a neon sign.

 - Tap the Add Your Story button to share to your Story.
 You can also tap on the Save icon to save your image or video on your phone.
 If you click the Arrow icon, you can shoot your image to one of your friends as well as your Story.
 Just tick the bubble by Your Story and the person you want to share with.
 The image will disappear as soon as your friend sees it.